Mining in Cornwall and Devon: Middle Ages

 In 1305 King Edward I established separate stannaries for Devon and Cornwall.
 Water was used to operate stamps to crush the ore, the lighter waste being washed away.
 The mineral "black tin" was placed in furnaces and layered with peat.
 The molten metal was poured into granite moulds which produced ingots of tin.
 These were taken on pack horses to the stannary towns for assaying.
 Usable deposits in Devon became worked out, and so Cornwall became the centre of tin production.
-In 1337 Cornish tin production was 650 tons, but in 1335 it had been reduced to 250 tons by the Black Death.
+In 1337 Cornish tin production was 650 tons, but in 1335 it had been reduced to 250 tons.
 In 1400 Cornish production rose to 800 tons.
 The production in Devon was only 25% of that of Cornwall in 1450–1470.

 The tin works of Devon and Cornwall were of such importance that the medieval kings established stannary courts and stannary parliaments to administer the law in Cornwall and part of Devon.
 Up to the mid 16th century, Devon produced about 25–40% of the amount of tin that Cornwall did, but the total amount of tin production from both Cornwall and Devon during this period was relatively small.

 Under the stannary system, tin was brought to coinage towns to be coined in coinage halls.
 The stannary towns in Cornwall were originally: Helston, Liskeard, Truro, Lostwithial and later Penzance.
 In Devon, the coinage towns were: Ashburton, Plympton, Chagford and Tavistock.

 The Cornish Rebellion of 1497 originated among Cornish tin miners who opposed the raising of taxes by Henry VII to make war on Scotland.
 This levy was resented for the economic hardship it would cause; it also intruded on a special Cornish tax exemption.
 The rebels marched on London, gaining supporters as they went, but were defeated at the Battle of Deptford Bridge.

 Quarrying was of very limited importance in medieval Cornwall.
 Stone for church building was very rarely imported from outside the county: they used whatever stone could be found within a short distance.
 For some ornamental features such as doorways, pillars and fonts good use was made of varieties of elvan (e.g. Polyphant and Catacleuze).
 The granite was not quarried but collected from the moorlands and worked on site.
 Quarrying of slate developed in north Cornwall in the later Middle Ages and later developed in early modern times into larger undertakings.